Why is Website Loading Speed Important?

 If a user opens your website and it doesn’t load quickly, they are very likely to think that there is a problem with your website or their browser.
 Then they will close the site and decide to do something else instead.
 If your site takes too long to load, a potential customer may leave your page and head to a competitor.
 In this instance, your slow website will have directly cost you a sale.
 Read more on the website loading speed importance below.

 Slow websites also affect your website’s conversion rate.
 If your site is very slow, a visitor may visit fewer pages.
 This means that they could browse fewer product categories, for instance.
 This hurts your sales as they may not find what they want if they aren’t able to quickly view everything you have to offer.

 A slow website can also cause people to reconsider revisiting your site at a later date.
 If someone has an unpleasant experience with a website, they are significantly less likely to return to the site later on.
 It’s much more likely that they will choose a competing site next time, and you will lose a customer, likely forever.
-If you get in touch with Eggs Media – web design company Toronto, you will find out how to improve your online presence.
+If you get in touch with Eggs Media – an award-winning web design company from Toronto, you will find out how to improve your online presence.

 More and More Browsing is Happening on Mobile

 Website loading speed problems are further compounded by the fact that more and more searches are happening on mobile.
 Google stated that more searches were happening on mobile than on desktop back in 2015, and the trend has continued.
 Mobile browsing now makes up more than 60% of all web browsing.